Resources

 Statewide Treaty

-Statewide Treaty will be about statewide matters that impact all First Peoples living in Victoria, such as improving health, education and justice.
+Statewide Treaty covers statewide matters that impact all First Peoples living in Victoria, such as improving health, education and justice.
 This is different from local Traditional Owner Treaties which reflect Traditional Owners’ aspirations and priorities for their own Country.

 Stolen Generations members can be represented through the First Peoples’ Assembly of Victoria.